Best Places To Visit In Eastern Europe In Spring

 If you’re interested in seeing Soviet-era architecture, make sure to plan a day trip to the Chernobyl Exclusion Zone (but make sure to book more than a week ahead).

-While you’re in the city, enjoy both the local Ukrainian cuisine, but also sample some of the many fabulous Georgian restaurants that have popped up throughout the city.
+While you’re in the city, enjoy both the local Ukrainian cuisine and sample some of the many fabulous Georgian restaurants that have popped up throughout the city.

 Stephanie from History Fangirl